kyleruschel/VideoWatch/README.md

 # To Run this app
 * Clone and Install the repository
-* Run npm install to install dependecies
+* Install required dependencies via npm install
 * Run npm start